fattybobcat/infra_sp2/README.md

 # YamDB

 API-project running across multiple Docker containers.
-YamDB allows you to leave reviews, ratings and comments on works
+YamDB allows you to leave reviews, ratings and comments on creation

 ## Getting Started